All Episodes

 Yes, sir.

-And you know, I remember scared to death filling in for him.
+And, you know, I remember scared to death filling in for him.

-I was talking about it earlier, the first time I filled in for him, and then the golden EIB microphone dropped.
+I was talking about it earlier the first time I filled in for him.

 That was not the best moment of my life because it really is gold.

-Your your Alec Baldwin moment.
+Your Alec Baldwin moment.

-It was it was it was rough.
+It was rough.

-The the literally the microphone fell off the stand and I'm like, I have my head down on the desk trying to finish the opening monologue.
+And I'm like, I have my head down on the desk trying to finish the opening monologue.

-And I'm like, Oh, I I'm doomed.
+And I'm like, oh, I'm doomed.

 I am so doomed.

-And he never let you forget it.
+He never let you forget it.

-And you know, MJ, there never was an EIB building in midtown Manhattan.
+And, you know, MJ, there never was an EIB building in Midtown Manhattan.

-The building was whatever building he was broadcasting from, which I think at the time was Tupenn Plaza where I where where I had worked for many years myself, and I and I remember when I would fill in for him MJ and I just and it was such an opportunity that he gave me and he was generous about everything.
+And I remember when I would fill in for MJ, and I just, and it was such an opportunity that he gave me, and he was generous about everything.

 Walter Williams, Jim Kerr back in the early days, Tony Snow filled in for him.

-Mark Belling recently and others, um and I'm not I'm not purposely excluding anybody, but I always knew when there was a fill in and I wanted to listen, I'd be oh where's Rush?
+But I always knew when there was a fill-in and I wanted to listen, I'd be like, oh, where's Rush?

 Why is he on vacation?

-I I don't I w if I w I want to hear him.
+I want to hear him.

-And so I always took it as a a huge responsibility and just to just not to chase everybody away in the meantime.
+And so I always took it as a huge responsibility and just to just not to chase everybody away in the meantime.

-But you know, God bless him.
+But, you know, God bless him.

-I believe in a heavenly father, I believe in heaven, and I believe that's where Rush is.
+And I believe that's where Rush is.

-And And he lived his life to the fullest, and he lived it the way he wanted to live it.
+And he lived his life to the fullest, and he lived it the way he wanted to live it.

-And and when he got this diagnosis, he stayed where he wanted to be on the air with us, and we're blessed because of it.
+And when he got this diagnosis, he stayed where he wanted to be on the air with us.

 Absolutely.

-He's MJ retired, but he stayed in there for us.
+He got retired, but he stayed in there for us.

 That part he's already disclosed.